 Universal Studios is one of the most popular destinations in Singapore for families.
+The theme park is located on the Sentosa Island in Singapore.
 This is Southeast Asia’s only Hollywood Themepark and because of that, it is going to be extremely full.
 Adults as well as children flock here on the weekends and during the week it is still busy.
 That being said, there is a lot to cover in terms of activities, so you have to go into it all with a plan.

 Universal Studios Singapore Information